okomok/mada/README.md

     class VarTest extends org.scalatest.junit.JUnit3Suite {
         def testTrivial {
-            // `Var` is a mutable one-element sequence. val a = new reactive.Var(1)
+            // `Var` is a stream of variables. val a = new reactive.Var(1)
             val b = new reactive.Var(2)